MCFpy/mcf/docs/source/getting_started.rst

 Note that the ``pt_depth`` parameter specifies the depth of the policy tree.
 For demonstration purposes we set it to 2.
 In practice, you should choose a larger value which will increase the computational burden.

-After initializing an Optimal Policy Tree, the **mcf** package will similar to above create an output folder where a number of standard outputs will be saved for your convenience.
-Check your console output for the location of this folder.
-You can also manually specify this folder using the ``gen_outpath`` parameter.
+After initializing a Optimal Policy Tree, the **mcf** package will automatically create an output folder.
+This folder will contain a number of standard outputs for your convenience.
+You can find the location of this folder in your console output.
+Alternatively, you can manually specify the folder location using the ``gen_outpath`` parameter.

 Fit an Optimal Policy Tree